jaxl-innovations-private-limited/jaxl-python/README.md

 Below command will execute the following flow:

-- Places a call to <Callee Number>
+- Places a call to &lt;Callee Number&gt;
 - When answered sends them to an existing IVR ID
 - Once IVR finishes, call continues to CTA returned by IVR